IRS to Lay Off Thousands of Workers Amidst Tax Season

-The exact number of IRS employees affected remains unclear.
-Previously, the administration announced a plan to offer buyouts to nearly all federal employees through a “deferred resignation program” aimed at swiftly decreasing the government workforce.
-The program's deadline was February 6th, and administration officials stated that employees who accept will be able to cease working while still receiving a paycheck until September 30th.
-However, IRS employees involved in the 2025 tax season were informed that they would not be permitted to accept a buyout offer from the Trump administration until after the taxpayer filing deadline, according to a letter recently sent to IRS employees.
-It is still unknown how many workers will be impacted by the planned layoff announcement.
+The administration previously announced a program offering buyouts to nearly all federal employees, known as the 'deferred resignation program,' to quickly diminish the government workforce.
+The deadline for this program was February 6th, and officials stated that employees who accept will be able to cease working while still receiving their paycheck until September 30th.
+However, IRS employees involved in the 2025 tax season were informed that they would not be permitted to accept a buyout offer from the Trump administration until after the taxpayer filing deadline, according to a recent letter sent to IRS employees.
+The precise number of workers affected by this layoff announcement remains unclear.
 Representatives from the U.S. Treasury and IRS did not respond to Associated Press requests for comment.
-January 27th marked the official start of the 2025 tax season, and the IRS anticipates receiving over 140 million tax returns by the April 15th deadline.
-The Biden administration significantly invested in the IRS through an $80 billion allocation of funds within Democrats' Inflation Reduction Act.
-This investment included plans to hire tens of thousands of new employees to bolster customer service and enforcement, along with investments in new technology to modernize the tax collection agency.
+The 2025 tax season officially commenced on January 27th, and the IRS anticipates receiving over 140 million tax returns by the April 15th deadline.
+The Biden administration significantly invested in the IRS through an $80 billion allocation in Democrats' Inflation Reduction Act.
+This funding included plans to hire tens of thousands of new employees to assist with customer service and enforcement, as well as new technology to modernize the tax collection agency.
 Republicans have been successful in reclaiming a portion of this funding.
-Elon Musk's team, spearheaded by the South African-born billionaire, has advocated for the U.S. to “delete entire agencies” from the federal government as part of his initiative to drastically reduce spending and restructure national priorities.
-Elected officials are actively working to counteract Musk's proposals.
-In a lawsuit filed Thursday, attorneys general from 14 states asserted that Musk's team lacks the authority to access sensitive government data and wield “virtually unchecked power.”
-The lawsuit, lodged in federal court in Washington, contends that the actions taken by Musk can only be executed by a nominated and Senate-confirmed official.
-It cites constitutional provisions that define the powers of Congress and the president.
+Elon Musk, a billionaire, and his Department of Government Efficiency (DOGE) have advocated for the U.S. to 'delete entire agencies' from the federal government as part of his initiative to drastically reduce spending and restructure its priorities.
+Elected officials are actively opposing DOGE's plans.
+Attorneys general from 14 states challenged the authority of DOGE to access sensitive government data and wield 'virtually unchecked power' in a lawsuit filed on Thursday.
+The lawsuit, lodged in federal court in Washington, contends that the actions taken by Musk at the helm of DOGE can only be undertaken by a nominated and Senate-confirmed official.
+It cites constitutional provisions that define the powers of Congress and the president

 United States Latest News, United States Headlines